gcallah/MiscWriting/AI/AIAlchemists.md

 even approach the fundamental mystery of human existence: what are our lives *for*?
-If I have no idea *why* I am alive, or what I ought to be doing while I am, simply extending the span of my life and making it easier for me to avoid disease and hardship is only a means of drawing out my existential angst over a longer and longer stretch of meaningless existence.
+If I have no idea *why* I am alive, or what I ought to be doing while I am, simply extending the span of my life and making it easier for me to avoid disease and hardship only means drawing out my existential angst over a longer and longer stretch of meaningless existence.

 For example, Kurzweil never seems to consider if these "silicon-based humans" need a purpose.